 Complete the contact form to be notified when Incubator applications open.

-Located at UCalgary through the W21C Research and Innovation Centre, SPARK is a 10-week innovation training program helping teams advance early-stage health technology solutions with mentorship, expert feedback, and commercialization guidance.
+Located at UCalgary through the Hunter Hub for Entrepreneurial Thinking, SPARK is a 10-week innovation training program helping teams advance early-stage health technology solutions with mentorship, expert feedback, and commercialization guidance.

 -